SSAA Farmer Assist Assessment Target

 - Centrefire assessment must be conducted at a minimum range of 100m.

-Members are able to choose their most favoured field shooting position for the assessment task, which includes shooting with a bipod or other support.
-However, shooting from a bench rest position where a firearm is totally supported is not allowed.
+Members are able to choose their most favoured field shooting position for the assessment task, which includes shooting with a bipod or other fore-end support.
+However, shooting from a bench rest position where a firearm is totally supported (both fore-end and stock) is not allowed.

 To organise the shooting of the assessment target, members should contact their local SSAA range and ask when is the best time to undertake the assessment.
 In most cases this can be done during casual shooting times outside of competition days.